We have sent you and email with instructions on how to reset your password.

 Both the individual and relay races will start at 8:30am.
 The Kid’s Dual (ages 8+) will start around 10:30am promptly after the individual/relay race.

 A Kids Fun Run will start around 11:15pm, promptly after the kid’s race.
 It is free for ages 2 to 7.
 Great prizes and fun.

 RACE PACKET PICKUP:

-Race packet pickup will be on April 25th, at Moxie Cupcake from 2-6pm.
-The address is: 184 Main Street, New Paltz NY 12561.
+Race packet pickup will be on May 6th, at The New Paltz Reformed Church (transition area) from 2-6pm.
 Race packet pickup will be available the day of the race between 7:00 and 8:00.

 The address for the transition area/check-in and race packet pickup is: 92 Huguenot Street, New Paltz NY 12561.